kinikiti/monitors/README.md

 CP4D monitored by butch jobs running periodically.
 Because of that metrics are delivered via [Prometheus pushgateway](https://github.com/prometheus/pushgateway).
 ## Prerequesites
+OpenShift at least v4.6.X\\
+Cloud pak for data at least v3.5.9\\
+Internal or external OpenShuft registry with credentials stored in the secret.\\
 ## Build
+To build monitor image run the following:
 ```shell
 oc new-build https://github.com/kinikiti/monitors \
 --context-dir exporter \